Misaka-0x447f/createTypedEvent/README.md

   - Its Objective: requires you to create an Observable/Subject object.
   - Way much larger package size: rxjs@7.8.2 itself takes 4.29MB, while this library only takes 12.5KB (can be smaller in the future).
 - mitt
-  - requires you to write event name: `emitter.on('xxx'...`
+  - Requires you to write event name: `emitter.on('xxx'...`
-  - does not return an unsub method.
+  - Does not return an unsub method.
-  - does not support getting current value.
+  - Does not support getting current value.
+- so many others
+  - Almost every library I know requires you to write event name on subscription, and cannot auto-complete.

 - rxjs
   - 面向对象：需要你创建一个 Observable/Subject 对象。